abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 ## Luang Por Pasanno • July 2013

 It’s helpful to consider and reflect on how we perceive work.
-If we bring up the word *work,* what comes to mind?
+If we bring up the word *work*, what comes to mind?
 There may be a feeling of drudgery, that it’s onerous, maybe even odious.
 We often view work as something we’re beset with, something we have to get done and out of the way before we can be comfortable and at ease.
 Or we may think of work as